 John Langdon Sibley's Role

 The assistance of John Langdon Sibley, then Assistant Librarian of Harvard College, was then elicited.
 Sibley developed what I refer to here as the traditional view regarding the location of the Dunster gravesite.
 Sibley is perhaps best known as the author of the monumental work, Biographical Sketches of Graduates of Harvard University, in Cambridge, Massachusetts, Volume I, 1642-1658 (published in 1873).
-Volume I covered the years for all of the students that Dunster would have taught during his tenure as President, so Sibley was well acquainted with all of the relevant historical sources of that period.
-Sibley's view carried the day, and the current site was identified.
+Volume I covered the years for all of the students that Dunster would have taught during his tenure as President, so Sibley was well acquainted with the relevant historical sources of that period.
+Interest continued to grow and the most probable site was identified.

 The Grave Exhumed

-Interest continued to grow.
-On July 1, 1846, the gravesite was dug up and revealed a man of medium height with long brown hair that matched his beard, whose "thick eyebrows almost met above his nose."
+On July 1, 1846, this gravesite was dug up, revealing a man of medium height with long brown hair that matched his beard, whose "thick eyebrows almost met above his nose."
 (J.G.
 Palfrey, History of New England, II, at 534 n.
 1, 1860, cited in Geoffrey Wandesforde-Smith, "Digging Up Dunster: The Vital Link Between Bury Grammar School, Harvard University, and Higher Education in America," 2007, p.
-2, unpublished manuscript - available for download in the "News of Note" section of this website).
+2, unpublished manuscript - available for download on the main webpage).

 Sibley and others believed that one very strong argument in favor of this being the correct site was the special stone slab that had been placed earlier over what had been a "heap of loose stones" and was similar to the two slabs that had been placed on Presidents Chauncy and Oakes' graves.
 Their tombs were "distinguished from all the other monuments [in the cemetery] by an upper slab of a peculiar type of stone imported from England."
 (Chaplin, p.
 227) Although this special slab might have been placed there earlier, it seems more likely that it had been placed on this spot some time after Dunster's death, possibly during the timeframe when Chauncy and Oakes' graves were receiving their slabs, when it may have been decided to honor all early Harvard presidents buried in the Old Burying Yard in this way.